nucleuscloud/neosync/docs/docs/transformers/system.md

 **Configurations**

-Depending on your validations, you may want to configure the output string.
-The generate string transformer has the following configurations:

 | Name | Description                                                                         | Default | Example Output |
 | ---- | ----------------------------------------------------------------------------------- | ------- | -------------- |
 | Min  | Specifies the min range for a generated int64 value.
 This supports negative values. | 2       | jn9d           |
 | Max  | Specifies the max range for a generated int64 value.
 This supports negative values. | 7       | hd9n93         |

 **Examples**

-There are several ways you can mix-and-match configurations to get different potential random integer formats.
-Here are some possible combinations:

 | Min | Max | Example Output |
 | --- | --- | -------------- |